daleonpz/stwin_AI_vowel_recognition/docs/index.md

 | cnn (512,32) | 200       | 50         | 0.00001       | CrossEntropy | Adam      | 16         | 100       | 0.328      | 95      | 0.376    | 97.5     | 0.3458    | 9MB           |
 | cnn (512,32) | 200       | 20         | 0.00001       | CrossEntropy | Adam      | 16         | 96.67     | 0.402      | 86.67   | 0.469    | 92.5     | 0.4352    | 9MB           |

-As you can see, the accuracy in all datasets (train, validation and test) is above 90%.
-Which is a good indication.
-I also plotted the curves "Accuracy vs epoch" and "Loss vs epoch" as well as the "confusion matrix" which validates that the initial model can perfom well, I show them only for the next model, because this one was not deployed.
+As you can see, the accuracy in all datasets (train, validation and test) is above 90% which is a good indication.
+Although I plotted the curves "Accuracy vs epoch" and "Loss vs epoch", as well as the "confusion matrix" that validate performance of this model, I do not shown them because this model was not deployed.

 ## Model
 The model I ended up deploying is the following